-The City's risk financing strategy budgets for predictable levels of risk-related costs through the general fund, except for selfinsured health care costs which are financed through trust funds established under MGL Ch 32b S. 3A.
+The City's risk financing strategy is a planned self-insurance program which budgets for predictable levels of risk-related costs through the general fund, except for self-insured health care costs which are financed through trust funds established under MGL Ch 32b S. 3A.
 A catastrophic risk reserve is maintained for unexpected large losses, which allows the City to strategically purchase high deductible commercial insurance for specific exposures and minimum premium.